FxSchrauber/OLD_Code_for_developing_Lightworks_effects/README.md

 # Code for developing Lightworks effects

+# Attention: This documentation is not up to date!
+This repository refers to the **old Lightworks version 2021**.

 Here we collect code to create Lightworks effects.

 This repository was built mainly from [Markdown.md files](https://guides.github.com/features/mastering-markdown/).